Thakurking/bido/README.md

 and there location of the construction site.
 ## Bidding
 Clients can bid live on the bid section on other clients post on different services.
-And can view other bids from other clients.
+And can view other clients live post and bids.
 ## Tools and Technologies
 This application uses Node.js for backend React.js for frontend and Express.js for node framework And MongoDB for database and also socket.IO for real time bidding